jpulakka/nordpool_diff/README.md

 axis; the first multiplier corresponds to current hour and the next multipliers correspond to upcoming hours.

 Smallest possible `filter_length: 2` creates FIR `[-1, 1]`.
-That is, price for the current hour is subtracted from the price of the next hour. `filter_type` doesn't make a difference in this case.
+That is, price for the current hour is subtracted from the price of the next hour.
+In this case `filter_type: rectangle` and `filter_type: triangle` are identical.

 `filter_length: 3`, `filter_type: rectangle` creates FIR `[-1, 1/2, 1/2]`